Cancer Counseling2024-06-27T07:08:37-05:00

 Cancer Therapy

 I take a multifaceted and eclectic approach.
 I will put together a unique treatment plan that fits your situation.
 I typically take a mindfulness approach and utilize CBT, DBT, and ACT.
 I want to assist you in identifying your core beliefs and fears while implementing realistic goals and interventions.
 I am also trained in EMDR.
-While working with cancer patients, caregivers, and survivors, I like to focus on
+While working with cancer patients, caregivers, and survivors, I like to focus on mindfulness practices that help you stay in the present moment.
+This will help decrease anxiety and increase your ability to self soothe.
+Grief, loss, mortality and individuality are all topics that frequently come up in my work with cancer patients and survivors.

 A cancer diagnosis doesn’t define you.
 I was diagnosed with cancer twice.
 I know for a fact that there is hope for you at any point along this path.
 Having cancer is difficult, but it does not define you.
 As a cancer survivor, I know how important counseling is for healing, growth, and empowerment.